How to Report a Claim

 To report a claim, lawsuit, or incident, please contact us by any one of the following ways:

 Log in to the secure area of our website here and select "Report a Claim."

 Call us at 800-492-0193 and inform the operator that you are an Insured reporting a new claim.

-Fax any claim documents you have received to 443-689-0263 and include a call back number on the fax cover page.
+Fax any relevant documents to 443-689-0263 and include your name and call back number on the fax cover page.